aymanelfadl/requirement-analysis/README.md

 3. **Foundation for Development:**
    It provides the blueprint for design and development, ensuring that the system built aligns with user needs and business objectives, resulting in a better-quality product.

 ---
+## Key Activities in Requirement Analysis

+- **Requirement Gathering:** Collecting initial high-level requirements from stakeholders via interviews, surveys, and observations.
+- **Requirement Elicitation:** Refining and clarifying requirements through techniques like brainstorming and workshops.
+- **Requirement Documentation:** Creating formal documents (use cases, specifications) to capture the system’s requirements.
+- **Requirement Analysis and Modeling:** Analyzing and modeling the requirements to identify gaps and ensure consistency.
+- **Requirement Validation:** Reviewing the requirements with stakeholders to ensure they are clear, feasible, and complete.

+---